nanovms/ops/README.md

 Feel free to open up a pull request.
 It's helpful to have your OPS version and the release channel you are using.

-Also - if it doesn't work on the main release you can try the nightly - the main release can tail the nightly by many weeks sometimes.
+Also, if it doesn't work on the main release, then you can try the nightly.
+The main release can tail the nightly by many weeks sometimes.

 ```sh
 ops version
 ```

-if you are using a package, get the package hash:
+If you are using a package, get the package hash:

 ```sh
 jq '."gnatsd_1.4.1"' ~/.ops/packages/manifest.json